“Rublev Colours Artist Oils are a joy to work with and I have seen significant progress in my surface paint application.”

 ABOUT THE ARTIST

 Since returning to the Washington D.C. area I have been focusing on creating a new and large body of work.
-My new series have taken me away from academic studies to more elaborate compositions which combine human and still life elements.
-In addition to this I now take on portrait commissions, and continue my studies in art by observing and copying the painting of the Old Masters in art galleries throughout the world.
+My new series has taken me away from academic studies to more elaborate compositions which combine human and still life elements.
+In addition to this, I now take on portrait commissions and continue my studies in art by observing and copying the painting of the Old Masters in art galleries throughout the world.